 Below you will find my interpretations of three different levels of formality in a wedding.

 The least formal outfit in this article is deliberately based on a non-traditional dress code to provide inspiration on how to tackle it.
 In my opinion it is always better to be slightly over rather than under dressed at a wedding.
 I prefer to still wear a suit but in this case I’ve worn a light beige linen option with soft natural shoulders and an unlined back for a casual feeling.
 As a shirt I went with a white classic cut away with single cuffs and combined it tie a light colour and discreet pattern.

 The entire look is focusing on summer with low contrast and works perfectly in the sun for a day wedding.
-The shoes I’ve picked to complement the outfit is the new mid brown unlined penny loafers.
+The wedding shoes I’ve picked to complement the outfit is the new mid brown unlined penny loafers.
 They are smart enough to be worn with the tie but casual enough to be worn with linen.
 And remember, always wear socks to a wedding, especially when you wear a tie.

 A slightly more formal and traditional approach that would be quite common in most Swedish weddings.
 It constitutes of a navy (or dark grey) single- or double-breasted suit, a white cut away shirt, preferably with French cuffs and cufflinks, a subtle tie and a pair of black shoes.
 Personally I’m a big fan of black loafers to a dark suit but for a more conservative wedding I would go with a pair of well-polished black Oxfords such as the Adelaide.